mougiakouel/QGIS-Training-Manual/postgres/queries.rst

   from people,streets
   where people.street_id=streets.id;

-.. note:: |note| With joins, you will always state the two tables the information is coming from, in this case people and streets.
+.. note::  With joins, you will always state the two tables the information is coming from, in this case people and streets.
 You also need to specify which two keys must match (foreign key & primary key).
 If you don't specify that, you will get a list of all possible combinations of people and